SkoolNotes/Taproot/2020BIO101/KBhBIO101BioMoleculesQuizReview.md

 * Endosymbiotic theory
 	* 	Endosymbiotic theory states that organelles within our current eukaryotic cells — the mitochondria and chloroplasts — are originally prokaryotic cells in their own right.
 This is because they divide independently through binary fission, and also contains circular DNA that is independent of the main cell itself.
 * Organizing organelles based on membranes #ASK
-	* First of all, so what?
-		*
 	*  Membranous organelles — possess own plasma => regulates own macromolecure consumption, hormones, etc. Perhaps original prokarotic cells
 		*  Endoplasmic reticulum => forms the network of transferring proteins and other elements
 		*  Golgi body/Gioli apparatus => packs, sorts, and modifies proteins and other elements throughout the cell
 		*  Vesticles
 		* Mitochrondria => store ATP and extract energy from ATP
 		* Chloroplasts => Does photosynthesis
+		* Lysomoes => digesting large nutrients and changing them to what cells could process and work on energy metabolism.
 	*  Non-membranous organelles — does not posess own plasma => mostly part of the cytoskeleton of a cell
 		* Ribosomes => protein synthesizer in the cell
 		* Centrosome => forms flangella, cilla, and handles cells divisions
-		* Lysomoes => digesting large nutrients and changing them to what cells could process and work on energy metabolism
 		* Vacuoles => storing water, nutrients, waste
 		* Plastids => creates colours displayed in the chromoplasts
 * Cell Components.
 Basicall all of these exist only in Eukareotic cells